16.1. The Vector Properties Dialog

 Share full or partial properties of the layer styles

-or related to its geometry (spatial extent, CRS…) or its attributes (number of fields, characteristics of each…).
+and related to its geometry (spatial extent, CRS…) or its attributes (number of fields, characteristics of each…).

-Displays the layer’s Coordinate Reference System (CRS).
+Displays the layer’s Assigned Coordinate Reference System (CRS).
 You can change the layer’s CRS, selecting a recently used one in the drop-down list or clicking on Select CRS button (see Coordinate Reference System Selector).
 Use this process only if the CRS applied to the layer is a wrong one or if none was applied.
 If you wish to reproject your data into another CRS, rather use layer reprojection algorithms from Processing or Save it into another layer.

 Create spatial index (only for OGR-supported formats).